 And immediately, the young man responded in verse 7, “Do all that you have in mind,” his armour-bearer said.
 “Go ahead; I am with you heart and soul.”

-That singular response from Jonathan’s armour-bearer further strengthened the mind of Jonathan to hazard his life for the salvation of Israel.
-It consolidated his resolve knowing that his righthand man was solidly behind him “heart and soul.”
+That singular response from Jonathan’s armour-bearer was the motivation he needed.
+Telling Jonathan that his heart and soul, besides his arms, were solidly with him further strengthened the mind of Jonathan to hazard his life for the salvation of Israel.
+It consolidated his resolve knowing that his righthand man was spiritually and physically firmly behind him.

 You see, it is better to have that one person that understands your vision and believes in your dreams than moving with an army of fearful people who will discourage you each time.
 When you have people that possess the same mind as you, they fuel your vision.
 You accomplish so much although you are a few.